Meet Roy Moore, the Trump-like candidate who won Alabama's GOP primary

 The candidate in the driver’s seat to become Alabama’s next senator is an uncompromising evangelical conservative twice removed from the state’s Supreme Court for putting his faith above the law.

-Roy Moore, the Republican who knocked out Alabama Sen. Luther Strange in Tuesday’s runoff election, has been a well-known figure among the GOP’s most conservative members for his staunch defense of religious liberties and outspoken opposition to gay marriage and abortion.
+Roy Moore, the Republican who knocked out the incumbent, Luther Strange, in Tuesday’s runoff election, has been a well-known figure among the GOP’s most conservative members for his staunch defense of religious liberties and outspoken opposition to gay marriage and abortion.
 And he proved to be the candidate most capable of tapping into the populist wave that swept Donald Trump into office, even without the president’s backing.

-Assuming Moore can best Democrat Doug Jones in the December 12 general election, Alabama is now poised to send another conservative firebrand to Washington who, like Trump, promises to shake up an establishment that fought hard to stop him.
+Assuming Moore can best the Democrat Doug Jones in the Dec.
+12 general election, Alabama is now poised to send another conservative firebrand to Washington who, like Trump, promises to shake up an establishment that fought hard to stop him.

-The 70-year-old is not a newcomer to the political scene — he served twice as a chief justice of the state Supreme Court and has unsuccessfully run for governor twice.
-But throughout his Senate bid, Moore was able to paint himself as the outsider challenging then-Gov. Robert Bentley’s hand-picked appointee to fill Jeff Sessions vacated Senate seat.
+Moore, 70, is not a newcomer to the political scene — he served twice as a chief justice of the state Supreme Court and has unsuccessfully run for governor twice.
+But throughout his Senate bid, Moore was able to paint himself as the outsider challenging Strange, then-Gov. Robert Bentley’s hand-picked appointee to fill Jeff Sessions vacated seat.

 And though Trump and Vice President Mike Pence campaigned for Strange, Moore enjoyed strong support from some of the president's best-known allies like former White House aides Steve Bannon and Sebastian Gorka, and Secretary of Housing and Urban Development Ben Carson.
-He will be a heavy favorite to win in the deep-red state that has not elected a Democrat to statewide office since 2008.
+Moore will be a heavy favorite to win in a deep-red state that has not elected a Democrat to statewide office since 2008.

 Related: Moore Trounces Trump-Backed Candidate in Alabama Senate Race

-Moore’s has made clear, however, that his defense of religious liberties does not extend to Islam.
-Earlier this year he called it a “false religion” and in 2006 wrote that Muslim Rep. Keith Ellison, D-Minn., should not be seated in Congress for being sworn in on the Quran.
+Moore has made clear, however, that his defense of religious liberties does not extend to Islam.
+This year he called it a “false religion” and in 2006 wrote that Rep. Keith Ellison, D-Minn., who is Muslim, should not be seated in Congress for having been sworn in on the Quran.

-None of his past comments, many of which were dredged up during the campaign, threatened to derail his bid to replace the senator appointed to temporarily fill the seat vacated when Jeff Sessions became attorney general.
+None of Moore's past comments, many of which were dredged up during the runoff campaign, threatened to derail his bid to replace Strange.
 But they could make the general election more competitive than it might otherwise be and cause a lingering headache for other Republicans, who will likely have to answer for their potential colleague.

-It’s why Strange warned in a recent interview that Moore would be "an anchor around the neck of the party for the next couple years,” comparing him to failed 2012 GOP Senate candidate Todd Akin.
+It’s why Strange warned in a recent interview that Moore would be "an anchor around the neck of the party for the next couple years,” comparing him to Todd Akin, the failed 2012 GOP Senate nominee from Missouri whose "legitimate rape" remark derailed his campaign.

 And his controversial words and actions long predate his senatorial run.